Ship sanitation certification

 Ship Sanitation Certificate Issuance

-Overseas country Health Authorities can verify the validity of an Australian Ship Sanitation Control Exemption Certificate or a Ship Sanitation Control Certificate by contacting the department’s Maritime National Coordination Centre (MNCC) and quoting the Certificate Number:
+International country Health Authorities can verify the validity of an Australian Ship Sanitation Control Exemption Certificate or a Ship Sanitation Control Certificate by contacting the department’s Maritime National Coordination Centre (MNCC) and quoting the Certificate Number:

-Maritime NCC or telephone: 1300 004 605 within Australia or +61 8 8201 6185 outside Australia.
+Email the Maritime NCC, telephone: 1300 004 605 within Australia or +61 8 8201 6185 outside Australia.

 International Sewage Pollution Prevention

 All international vessels that are greater than 400 gross tonnes or are certified to carry more than 15 people are required to carry an International Sewage Pollution Prevention (ISPP) Certificate under the requirement of the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex IV.
 The ISPP certificate certifies that the sewage systems on board an international ship are in compliance with MARPOL requirements.

-*Definition of Vector: an insect or other animal which normally transports an infectious agent that constitutes a public health risk (International Health Regulations).
+*Definition of vector: an insect or other animal which normally transports an infectious agent that constitutes a public health risk (International Health Regulations).